MOSES * EGYPT * SPAETH

 :: Dianna P.: - (25.Nov.2002) - It took me a long time to acclimate to Moses' "way of thinking" and presenting it in modern "way of thinking" is a little difficult.

-I'm looking for proof that Moses utilized a highly sophistocated alphabet already in existance; one that may have linked to the more advanced civilization that had the technology to build the pyramids and mayan temples etc. and had a knowledge of math that would verify the formulas I'm finding the translation.
+I'm looking for proof that Moses utilized a highly sophisticated alphabet already in existence; one that may have linked to the more advanced civilization that had the technology to build the pyramids and Mayan temples etc. and had a knowledge of math that would verify the formulas I'm finding the translation.
 What did the letters look like?
 When did the present style of Hebraic lettering come into being?
 Surely there is some answer that has not been tainted by the modern mindset.
 It's all well and good that I have an esoteric/alchemical translation of Moses' work but it is useless unless I can present a viable theory on that was Moses' intention.
 You have been so much help to me so far.

 -